amazeeio/lagoobernetes/services/webhook-handler/README.md

-# lagoon-webhook-handler
+# lagoobernetes-webhook-handler

-This webhook handler is part of the amazee.io lagoon deployment system and is responsible for receiving webhooks from github, bitbucket, gitlab or any other system, parse them and add them in a unified format (as each of the different git hosters have different webhook formats) to a rabbitmq queue.
+This webhook handler is part of the amazee.io lagoobernetes deployment system and is responsible for receiving webhooks from github, bitbucket, gitlab or any other system, parse them and add them in a unified format (as each of the different git hosters have different webhook formats) to a rabbitmq queue.
 For each webhook the following information are extracted:

 - `webhooktype` (`github`, `gitlab`, etc.)
 - `event` (event type, like `push` `pull_request`, specific for each webhook type)